The Ins and Outs of Garage Doors

-Steel garage doors are stronger than other varieties and can be embossed with designs such as wood grain or rectangles.
-Steel doesn't crack or decay and requires no maintenance.
+Steel garage doors are stronger than other varieties and can be embossed with designs such as faux wood grain or rectangles.
+Steel doesn't crack or decay and requires little to no maintenance.
 Vinyl-clad steel is often guaranteed not to rust.
-One disadvantage to steel garage doors is that they can be dented or bent out of shape, requiring professional repairs.
+One disadvantage of steel is that it can be dented or bent out of shape, requiring professional garage door repair.

 As with vinyl and aluminum, premium steel garage doors may include polystyrene foam insulation to keep the garage warmer in winter and cooler in summer.

 When budget, maintenance and insulation values are not an issue, wood is a beautiful choice for a home's garage door needs.
 Vinyl, aluminum and steel doors can all be insulated in climates where temperature control is important.
 Choose a garage door not only for its utilitarian purposes, but also to complement the overall style of your property.